open-data/ckanext-datastore-search/README.md

 ## Requirements

+https://github.com/ckan/ckan/pull/8684

+**If using the SOLR engine:**
-SOLR 9+ running in Stand Alone mode.
+- SOLR 9+ running in Stand Alone mode.
 Currently, this plugin does NOT support Cloud Mode SOLR.

-https://github.com/ckan/ckan/pull/8684
+- [Python SOLR Utils](https://github.com/JVickery-TBS/pysolr-utils) installed and service running on a SOLR server.
+- A `ckan -c <INI> jobs worker ckan_ds_create_index_callback` service running on a CKAN server. *See: ckanext.datastore_search.redis.callback_queue_name below*

 Compatibility with core CKAN versions: